Everyone is talking about cryptocurrency (or “crypto”) these days, but the basic concepts can be a little confusing at first.

 How do you invest in cryptocurrency?

-Most cryptocurrencies can be traded on exchanges like Gemini, Coinbase, Kraken and FTX.
+Most cryptocurrencies can be traded on exchanges like Gemini, Coinbase, and Kraken.
 Once you create an account with one of these exchanges, you can transfer cash into your account in order to purchase crypto.

 Each exchange has its own rules of operation.
 Most charge transaction fees of some sort, often in the form of a percentage of a trade.
 Some allow users to move their holdings to a digital wallet not on the exchange, while other require that your crypto is kept on the exchange.